SAW Teaching

 In 2021 we formalized 10+ years of bringing professional cartoonists to Gainesville through our Alachua Artist in Residence Program.
 This program invited established comics artists to join us in Gainesville, Florida, for six weeks to three months at a time.

-The 2021-22 visiting artists created course material for our in person certificate program students and used the SAW space to work on their latest comics project.
+The 2021-22 visiting artists created course material for our in-person certificate program students and used the SAW space to work on their latest comics project.

 16 Underpants and overbite.jpg

-Fellows receive a $1000 monthly stipend over the course of 3 months to support their general expenses.
+Fellows receive a $1000 total stipend over the course of 3 months to support their general expenses.
 In exchange, they are asked to lead 2 events, one within the SAW network, the other in a local forum.
 These can be in the form of a presentation of their research in progress in a public presentation at the end of the fellowship period and/or teach a workshop focused on their area of study.

 Our hope is that through this program, opportunities for quality professional development in comics will continue to grow for established and emerging cartoonists working as educators and researchers.
 We see this as an opportunity to connect new and experienced practitioners across our networks.